JoseJX/analogue-pocket-patches/README.md

 This patch converts `RoboCop (J)` to the `.pocket` format.

 This patch was updated to fix some graphic corruption.
-There are still some issues that need to be resolved.
 (2022/03/22)

+This patch was updated to fix some graphic corruption with bullets.
+(2022/03/24)

 ROM MD5: `4b248813c7f2317e55690b5c95f163b2`